jslmorrison/jslmorrison.github.io/content/posts/ansible.md

 pip3 install --user ansible
 ```

-Here is an example playbook, from the [podman container module docs](https://galaxy.ansible.com/containers/podman) of the [Ansible galaxy](https://galaxy.ansible.com/home) community that will result in a [Redis](https://redis.com/) server intsalled inside a [Podman](https://podman.io/) container:
+Here is an example playbook, from the [podman container module docs](https://galaxy.ansible.com/containers/podman) of the [Ansible galaxy](https://galaxy.ansible.com/home) community that will result in a [Redis](https://redis.com/) server installed inside a [Podman](https://podman.io/) container:

 ```yaml
 # example-redis-playbook.yaml